McDonald’s Sales Just Dropped Big, Here’s Why Fewer People Are Eating Fast Food Right Now

 Something else is missing, too, and it’s not on the menu.

-The basic sense that someone gives a damn about your order.
+It’s the warmth, the special welcome, that basic sense that someone gives a damn about your order.

 Whatever it is, the vibe has changed.
 You order with a screen, wait in awkward silence, and grab your bag from someone who looks like they haven’t blinked in hours.